M-68/meta_resource/README.md

 When in doubt open a issue.

-Or ask here: [Whatsapp Link](https://chat.Whatsapp.Com/ff2qbyc7pmchaioylwxywv) come say Hi!
+Or ask [here](https://chat.Whatsapp.Com/ff2qbyc7pmchaioylwxywv) come say Hi!

 ## Contributors ✨